 The Therm-a-Rest Z Lite SOL blends durability with a relatively small packed size to create our favorite inexpensive pad.
 It's ideal for the budget conscious as well as the hardcore: thru-hikers, alpine climbers, and mountaineers who prefer the light simplicity of closed-cell foam.
-Though not as durable and $15 more than the Therm-a-Rest Ridge Rest SOLite, this pad is much more compact.
-As you can see in the photo above, a 1/2 length version takes up little space on the side of a pack.
+Though not as durable and $15 more than the Therm-a-Rest Ridge Rest SOLite, this pad is much more compact and quick to store.
+A 1/2 length version takes up little space on the side of a pack.
 Setup takes seconds.
 While both the Ridge Rest and Z Lite score low for comfort, there is a cheap and easy fix: buy a sheet of 1/2 inch foam and cut it down to 36 inches (roughly your hips to head span).
 This will add a lot of comfort, some extra insulation and only add 4 ounces and a little bulk.

 Once again, the Therm-a-Rest NeoAir XLite wins a Top Pick award for ultralight trips.
 We love it for its small size, low weight, and comfort.
 It works for everything from summer backpacking to fast and light winter trips when supplemented with a foam pad.
 If you adventure primarily in the summer, this pad will be plenty warm for you.
 For years, this pad has been a favorite of ours, and it continues to earn a place under our backs.
 The Sea to Summit UltraLight nearly won this award because it weighs about the same, is almost as comfortable, and packs down smaller.
 However, the XLite took the lead because it is much warmer.
 Both are excellent pads, and the UltraLight is $60 cheaper!
 If you don't need as much warmth and want an ultralight pad that will keep your wallet a little heavier, the UltraLight is tough to beat.